 Henna Asikainen is a mixed-media artist born in Joensuu, Finland.
 She uses different mediums to explore issues concerned with nature and the environment.
 Her work contributes to the debates around complex ecological issues and explores the poetics of our fundamental relationship with the world around us.
 She also examines the aesthetic value of nature and the experiences that evoke that value.
 Her work is focused on the concept of beauty and notions of trauma, as well as commitment to socially and politically engaged art practices.

-Most importantly, the project will offer participants wonderful days in countryside and the opportunity to experience some of the magical National Trust properties in the area.
-The National Trust is kindly supporting the project by providing free entry to Seaton Delaval Hall, Gibside, and Cherryburn.
-The participants will be bused back and forth, will be provided lunch, and will engage in print-making workshops at Northern Print.
-An interaction with the Red Rope community of walkers will provide the chance for participants to form relationships with local residents, and to develop understanding through the locals’ experiences and knowledge of their community.
+Most importantly, the project offered participants wonderful days in countryside and the opportunity to experience some of the magical National Trust properties in the area.
+The National Trust supported the project by providing free entry to Seaton Delaval Hall, Gibside, and Cherryburn.
+The participants also engaged in print-making workshops at Northern Print.
+An interaction with the Red Rope community of walkers provided the chance for participants to form relationships with local residents, and to develop understanding through the locals’ experiences and knowledge of their community.

-The final piece will be an amalgamation of these activities as an installation made of foraged matter, which will be displayed at Nunsmoor Park, Fenham during the Platforma Festival in late October.
+The final piece was an amalgamation of these activities in the form of an installation made of foraged matter, displayed at Nunsmoor Park, Fenham during the Platforma Festival in October 2017.

-Forage is supported by Arts Council England, Isis Arts, and Counterpoints Arts.
+Forage was supported by Arts Council England, D6, and Counterpoints Arts.